Use, blue growth and fisheries

 We are a board member of the Fisheries Transparency Initiative international board.

-Read about the Fisheries Transparency Initiative FiTI, and why sustainable fisheries need transparency
+Read about the Fisheries Transparency Initiative FiTI, and why sustainable fisheries need transparency.

 Strong ecosystems is a must for social and economic development

 Humans need nature to survive.
 Strong, resilient ecosystems is a must for social and economic development.
 We work to increase the economic benefits from the sustainable use of marine resources.
-Conservation is one part of this.
+Protection is one part of this.

 This work is part of our development cooperation programme SwAM Ocean – reducing poverty through sustainable use of the sea